 To set up service with ConEdison, call 1-800-779-6943 or go to coned.com.
 If you have questions concerning your gas and electric bill, or any delays in getting your service turned on, contact ConEdison directly.

-If you want to set up cable TV service in your CUIMC unit, contact Spectrum (formerly Time Warner Cable) at 212-358-0900 or via the Spectrum website.
+If you want to set up cable TV service in your CUIMC unit, contact Spectrum at 212-222-5388 or via the Spectrum website.

 Window air conditioners are provided by the Office of Housing Services in each bedroom of Bard Hall and Georgian Residence.
 Students in the Georgian Residence who wish to have an air conditioner installed in the common area of their apartment must purchase one on their own.
 The air conditioner must be installed by the Office of Housing Services.
-Air conditioners should not exceed 5,000 BTUs and cannot be more than 15" high or 27" wide.
+Air conditioners should not exceed 5,000 BTUs and cannot be more than 15 inches high or 27 inches wide.
 Window frames will not be cut to accommodate oversize units.